GeorgeKaravas/Movie-Viewer/README.md

 # Movie-Viewer
-Movie viewer for the most popular movies.
+A list of the most popular movies.